project-image

 1/18 Tyrannosaurus rex- action figure comparisons!

-over 2 years ago – Tue, Oct 05, 2021 at 10:02:51 PM
+about 3 years ago – Tue, Oct 05, 2021 at 10:02:51 PM

 I hope you all are enjoying your Sunday afternoons.
 I thought today would be a good time to get in some action figure comparison photos so you can see how action figures that you may already own match up with the Tyrannosaur prototypes.
 First up we have the 1/18 Tyrannosaurus rex comparisons!